A83 Rest and Be Thankful

 Lochgilphead Baptist Church, Lochgilphead, PA31 8LP

-A virtual exhibition room is also available for anyone unable to attend the in-person events.
+A virtual exhibition room was also available for anyone unable to attend the in-person events.

 We welcome your comments on the preferred route, please provide any comments you may have by 28 July via the feedback form, which can be found in the virtual exhibition room.